 Japan is fun, fascinating, and safe, making it one of the world’s best destinations for family travel.

-While not as off the beaten path as it was in the past, most families still overlook Japan in favor of more “conventional” family travel destinations.
-So if you are thinking of a special family trip, full of unique experiences together, Japan is an amazing destination for kids and adults.
+While not as off the beaten path as it used to be, most families still overlook Japan in favor of more “conventional” family travel destinations.
+Read on to learn more about what makes Japan such an appealing destination for both kids and adults.

 Why Families Love Japan

-Japan is an outstanding family destination for many of the same reasons we so love Japan.
+Japan is an outstanding family destination for many of the same reasons we love Japan in general.

 It’s Safe and Convenient